mridzuan/Blood_Sugar_Tracker/client/README.md

 ## A full stack app built using React and NodeJS.

-### It allows a diabetic to track their blood sugar level.
+### Allows a diabetic to track their blood sugar level.